 The Foundation is very focused in its’ grant-making by making a few research grants a year.
 Accordingly, the Foundation will consider grants ranging in amounts of $10,000 to $500,000.

 Grant applicants are encouraged to carefully read this guide to the Foundation’s grant guidelines and instructions.
 Only those projects that fall within the Foundation’s program areas and objectives, and those which meet appropriate criteria will be considered for Foundation support.

-All applicants need to send (a) a PDF of their application and corresponding correspondence and (b) six (6) hard copies of their application by February 1st.
+All applicants need to send (a) a PDF of their application and corresponding correspondence and (b) eight (8) hard copies (double-sided with 3-hole punch and not stapled) of their application by January 31st.
 Please do not fax applications to the Foundation.